-- 1.1 To approve the full proportional validation of the Housing Services stock condition by employing an external specialist to undertake external and sample internal surveys of the stock to ensure compliance with the Decent Homes Standard by 2010 and to ensure data is robust enough to complement the HRA business plan. - 1.2 To advertise for interested companies to provide the stock condition expertise required and then undertake a tender exercise amongst those interested companies to undertake the works.
-The appointment process to include the Chairman of Housing and Community Services. - 1.3 To approve a budget of £85,000 to cover both the stock condition survey and the production of information to enable Energy Performance Certificates to be readily produced. - 1.4 To note that as this matter has service delivery implications it was also considered by the Housing and Community Services meeting held on the 16th of October 2008.
+To approve the full proportional validation of the Housing Services stock condition 1.1 by employing an external specialist to undertake external and sample internal surveys of the stock to ensure compliance with the Decent Homes Standard by 2010 and to ensure data is robust enough to complement the HRA business plan.

+- 1.2 To advertise for interested companies to provide the stock condition expertise required and then undertake a tender exercise amongst those interested companies to undertake the works.
+The appointment process to include the Chairman of Housing and Community Services. - To approve a budget of £85,000 to cover both the stock condition survey and the 1.3 production of information to enable Energy Performance Certificates to be readily produced. - To note that as the report has financial implications it also needs to be considered 1.4 by the Finance and Management Committee.